ibm-cloud-docs/netezza/nzalert/nzalert_overview.md

 Refer to the [List of event types supported](https://www.ibm.com/docs/en/netezza?topic=nzalert-manage-event-rules) for a comprehensive list of events.

-This feature supports three notification methods:
+This feature supports two notification methods:
 - Email
 - AWS SNS (for AWS users)